timescale/docs/timescaledb/tutorials/grafana/visualizations/time-series.md

+import GrafanaVizPrereqs from 'versionContent/_partials/_grafana-viz-prereqs.mdx';

 # Build a time-series graph in Grafana
 A time-series graph is a line graph that plots points changing over time.
 It allows you to see trends and fluctuations in your data.
 It's usually plotted in two dimensions.
 The x-axis represents time, and the y-axis represents the